gkrockz/ATM-Machine/README.md

 ### 🔄 Operations:

-- `You Can Perform Any Of The Operation In The ATM, Which Is Listed Below:`
+- `You Can Perform Any Of The Operation In The CLI-ATM, Which Is Listed Below:`
     - Check balance
     - Deposit Money
     - Withdraw Money